NVIDIA/NeMo/docs/source/nlp/text_classification.rst

 You may find an example of a config file to be used for training of the text classification model at `NeMo/examples/nlp/text_classification/conf/text_classification_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/text_classification/conf/text_classification_config.yaml>`__.
 You can change any of these parameters directly from the config file or update them with the command line arguments.

-The config file contains three main sections:
+The config file of the Text Classification Model contains three main sections of trainer, exp_manager, and model.
-- trainer: Trainer section contains the configs for PTL training and you may find more info at :doc:`../../introduction/core.html#model-training` and `PTL Trainer class API <https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#trainer-class-api>'.
-- exp_manager: the configs of experiment manager.
-You can find more info at :doc:`../../introduction/core.html#experiment-manager`
-- model: contains the configs of the datasets, model architecture, tokenizer, optimizer, scheduler, etc.

-Some sub-sections of the model section are shared among most of the NLP models.
-The details of these sections can be found at:
+You may find more detail about the trainer and exp_manager at :doc:`../nlp_model.html`.
+Some sub-sections of the model section including tokenizer, language_model, optim are shared among most of the NLP models.
+The details of these sections can be found at :doc:`../nlp_model.html`.
-- tokenizer and language_model: The configs of the tokenizer and encoder part and the :doc:`../nlp_model.html#important-parameters`
-- optim: the configs of the optimizer and scheduler :doc:`../../introduction/core.html`

 Example of a command for training a text classification model on two GPUs for 50 epochs: